kaylarobertson3/out-to-lunch/README.md

 Start server
 `yarn start`

-Your server will ber running on `http://localhost:3000`
+Your server will be running on `http://localhost:3000`